 The Castle on the Visegrad hilltop was built for the first time in the 4th century as a Roman stronghold.
 Back then it looked very different.
 The castle was destructed during different wars and invasions.
 But the Danube Bend location was always the main theatre setting for this stronghold.
 At some point in history, the Castle at the Danube was abandoned and the castle supposedly died.

 When King Charles and later King Matthias turned Viségrad into their royal residence in the 14th century, the town became the royal seat of Hungary and gained even more in popularity again.
 More parts of the castle were finished during this timespan.

 This exact location is also a symbol of peace for Hungary.
 Actually, it was the location where Hungary and Poland signed a peace treaty in 1335.
 After that, another peace contract with the former Czech Republic followed.
 They signed this contract at the same location looking over the beautiful Danube Bend.

 Visegrad is just one of many tourist attractions and beautiful sights in Hungary.

 Aside from a city trip to Budapest, you can visit cities like Eger.
 In Eger, you can actually also visit another castle!
 Take a road trip to some natural treasures like Lake Balaton and the never-ending grasslands in Hungary.

-You can either visit some sights in Hungary during a train trip in Europe.
+You can either visit some sights in Hungary during a train trip in Central and Eastern Europe.
 But I must admit that if you want to see more of Hungary, it’s probably your best choice to do it by car.

 Dit artikel is ook beschikbaar in het: Nederlands (Dutch)